neam/docker-stack/README.md

 Enables easy app-specific orchestration of dockerized services (databases, mail servers, task runners, message queues etc)

-The stack can be deployed to any docker host/swarm or [the container platform service Tutum](https://tutum.com).
+The stack can be deployed to any docker host/swarm or orchestrated via [the container platform service Tutum](https://tutum.com).

 Requirements